a-nabil111/Plant-Disease-Classification/README.md

 ---

-## Saved Model
-The trained model is saved as `plant.h5` and included in this repository for direct inference without retraining.

----

 ## Part of FarMate Graduation Project
 This repository is one component of the FarMate graduation project.
 The full platform includes:
 - **Plant Disease Detection** — this repository